27th February 2020, London

 I have been facilitating groups since the late 1980s.
 Starting with school leavers on government training-for-work programs my facilitation career has encountered such diverse groups as the long-term unemployed, newly arrived refugees, young people on probation, teenagers excluded from schools, pensioners, middle managers, software developers, lawyers, user researchers, church staff and volunteers, and city development groups.
 My style of facilitation is emergent, exploratory and somatic.

-CostThis is a low-cost pilot, limited to 12 people
+CostThis is a low-cost workshop, limited to 12 people

 42 Acres Shoreditch